 Dill means “to lull”, which explains the calcium-rich herb’s traditional use: to soothe and relieve.
 It’s known to treat insomnia and also has strong antibacterial properties.
 Dill aids indigestion, combats wind and promotes breast milk production for nursing mothers.

-How to use it: As a seasoning, or pour hot water over the leaves for a herbal tea.
+Use as a seasoning, or pour hot water over the leaves for a herbal tea.
 Chewing the seeds helps to eliminate bad breath.
 Seeds can be used in a salt-free diet as a rich mineral salt.
 (Grind 13g of seeds before infusing in 225ml water.
-Drink three cups per day)
+Drink three cups of this brew per day.)

 Garlic – broad spectrum infection fighter

-How to use it: Garlic is most beneficial eaten raw (or applied to the skin), as some of the healing properties become lost during the cooking process.
+Garlic is most beneficial eaten raw (or applied to the skin), as some of the healing properties become lost during the cooking process.
 The cloves can be swallowed whole.
-I suggest that when cooking with garlic to gain best therapeutic value, only add the crushed garlic at the end of the cooking process as if just stirring in before you serve.
-This gives maximum flavor and retains all nutritional value.
+To gain the best therapeutic value when cooking with garlic, I suggest add the crushed garlic only at the end of the cooking process.
+Stir it in just before you serve.
+This gives maximum flavor and retains all garlic’s nutritional value.

 Garlic has irritant factors which increase the longer you cook it and the higher the temperature.
 It is high in fructans which some people cannot digest.
-However, even those on the FODMAP diet, can still cook with oil infused for up to two minutes with a single garlic clove.
+It contributes to irritable bowel syndrome (IBS).
+However, even those on the FODMAPs diet, can still cook with garlic flavoured oil, that has been infused for up to two minutes with a single garlic clove.
 This is because fructans are not soluble in oil.

-Praised by Confucius and used in recipes by Nostradamus, ginger has been revered as the “universal medicine” for thousands of years.
+Praised by Confucius and used in recipes by Nostradamus, ginger has been revered as the ‘universal medicine’ for thousands of years.
 Today, it remains a remedy for arthritis, nausea, indigestion, fever and infection.
-It has qualities that may prevent heart attacks, reduces hypertension, aid digestion; prevent colds, flu and skin cancers and aid weight loss.
+It has qualities that may prevent heart attacks; reduces hypertension; aid digestion; prevent colds and flu and aid weight loss.
 It also promotes lung function, strengthens adrenal glands (often depleted by stress), relieves morning sickness and menstrual cramps and can help reduce wind.

 Lavender – oil takes the sting out of insect bites